-No, assuming your roommate won't be driving your car.
-But, even if your roommate only borrows your ride occasionally, you'll want to add them as a driver on your car insurance.
-Depending on your insurer, your vehicle may not be covered if your roommate causes damage to your car while driving it and they aren't listed as a driver on your policy.
+No, as long as your roommate won't be driving your car.
+If your roommate drives your car at all, even occasionally, you'll want to add them as a driver on your car insurance policy.
+Depending on your insurer, your vehicle may not be covered if your roommate gets in an accident and isn't listed as a driver on your policy.

-Depending on your state and insurance company, your agent or insurer may require you to disclose any persons of driving age living at your residence.
-That means providing the name, age, and license status of your roommate, but they can be excluded from your auto insurance coverage if they don't drive your vehicle.
+Depending on your state's insurance requirements and insurance company, you may be required to disclose any driving-age people living at your residence.
+A disclosure would include providing the name, age, and license status of your roommate, but they can be excluded from your coverage if they don't drive your vehicle.

-Pros & cons of sharing auto insurance with a roommate
+Pros and cons of roommates sharing car insurance

-Typically, it's cheaper to share one policy instead of paying on separate policies, as you'll split the cost of certain coverages.
+It could be cheaper to share one policy than own separate policies because you'll split the cost of insurance.